democratizingdata/democratizingdata-ml-algorithms/README.md

 `python -m pip install "git+https://github.com/DemocratizingData/democratizingdata-ml-algorithms.git#egg=democratizing_data_ml_algorithms[all]"`

-You may run into dependecy hell doing this as models may have conflicting imports.
+You may run into dependency hell doing this as models may have conflicting imports.

 ### Running Models